dashxhq/dashx-ruby/README.md

 ##### For Anonymous User

-When you don't know the `uid` of the user, you can still use `identify` to user info like so:
+When you don't know the `uid` of a user, you can still use `identify` to add user info like so:

 ```ruby
 DashX.identify({